juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Installing Kubernetes

-For the purposes of this guide a complex Kubernetes cluster is not needed.
-We've therefore chosen to use the 'kubernetes-core' bundle, which will give us a minimalist cluster.
-Let's install it now:
+Deploy Kubernetes using the 'kubernetes-core' bundle, which will give us a minimalist cluster:

 ```bash
 juju deploy kubernetes-core